 Taxpayers often pay more in estimated payments and extension payments than the actual amount of the tax liability due as determined by the filing of their Business Tax return.
 In that case, the taxpayer directs the Department what to do with the overpaid BPT and BET.
 Sometimes the taxpayer requests the overpayment be returned to the taxpayer in the form of a refund.
 Sometimes the taxpayer requests the overpayment be credited against next year's tax liability.
 And, sometimes the overpayment is partially refunded and partially credited as an estimate against the subsequent filing period.
+For taxable periods ending on or after December 31, 2022, a credit shall only be allowed up to 500% of the total tax liability for the taxable period and the remainder of the overpayment shall be refunded.
+This limitation changes to 250% for taxable periods ending on or after December 31, 2025, and 100% for taxable periods ending on or after December 31, 2027.

-As of November 1, 2021, the number of business returns filed in FY 2021 was 85,491.
+As of November 9, 2022, the number of business returns filed in FY 2022 was 74,746.

-On these 85,491 returns filed in FY 2021, 20,282 taxpayers requested that some portion of their overpayment of taxes be credited and carried over to the next tax year.
-The total amount of requested overpayment to be credited and carried over was \$297,436,000.
+On these 74,746 returns filed in FY 2022, 17,944 taxpayers requested that some portion of their overpayment of taxes be credited and carried over to the next tax year.
+The total amount of requested overpayment to be credited and carried over was \$342,529,000.

-CREDIT CARRYOVERS FROM OVERPAID BUSINESS TAXES Comparison FY 2017 through FY 2021
+CREDIT CARRYOVERS FROM OVERPAID BUSINESS TAXES Comparison FY 2018 through FY 2022